 Identification of short duration repetitive sounds produced by routine operation of a facility requires careful observations.
 For the sound to be classified as short duration repetitive sound, the source(s) must be inherent to the process or operation of the facility and not the result of an unforeseeable occurrence.
 If one or more of the sounds of routine operation of the facility are found to be short duration repetitive sounds, the hourly sound level component for short duration repetitive sounds shall be computed by adding 5 dBA to the one-hour equivalent sound level for those sounds.
-If required, the maximum sound levels of short duration and the frequency of occurrence of the events shall also be measured.
+If required, the maximum sound levels of short duration repetitive sounds shall be measured using the fast response [LAFmax].
+The duration and the frequency of occurrence of the events shall also be measured.
 In some cases, the sound exposure levels of the events may be measured.
 The one-hour equivalent sound level of a short duration repetitive sound may be determined from measurements of the maximum sound level during the events, the duration and frequency of occurrence of the events, and their sound exposure levels.